department-of-veterans-affairs/va.gov-team/products/content/benefit-hubs/optimize-hubs/problem-brief.md

 ### Question(s)
 _What’s the fundamental question you are going  to answer?_

 **Note:** We are making a decision to focus first on the content that Veterans and family members use to learn about and apply for benefits.
-We're avoiding the "manage" spoke at this time, as tasks are a specific and different type of content.
+We're avoiding the "manage" spoke at this time, as tasks are a different type of content and tied specifically to the authenticated space.

 #### Get benefits and more resources content